SahilAkhtarKhan/Problem_Solving/README.md

 ##### 13- [5,3,7] --> [8,7] --> [15] current element should be grater than next element. if yes then add. remove the two elements which added & replace it with new sum.
 ##### 14- Chunked the given array into n size of subarrays.
 ##### 15- Reverse an integer.
+##### 16- Given two integer arrays nums1 and nums2, return an array of their intersection.
+Each element in the result must appear as many times as it shows in both arrays and you may return the result in any order.